kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   Git SSH
   </summary>

   The Git SSH protocol requires an SSH key to authorize with your repository.
-Setting SSH keys differs between hosting providers.
-See [this](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) document to read about GitHub service.
+Setting SSH keys differs among hosting providers.
+See [this document](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) to read about the GitHub service.
 The private key must be base64 encoded.

   To encode your private key, run this command:
   ```bash